bluenights004/Web3SecurityTests_Foundry/README.md

 # Web3SecurityTests_Foundry
-Testing several defi vulnerabilities using foundry
+Testing several defi vulnerabilities using foundry.
+This is the simplified version of SunWeb3Sec Defi Vulnerability Tests.